 How many hives do you have?

-Our goal is to manage about 600 healthy colonies of bees.
+Our goal is to manage about 600 healthy colonies of bees and we are at about 500 right now!
 Our Head Beekeeper, Michael Leach is working hard to achieve these numbers! #savethebees

 What is the best honey for allergies?

 The best honey for allergies is always local honey from your neighborhood beekeeper.
 For us, here in Jacksonville, Florida, that is our “hyper-local” Wildflower honey.
 It is perfect for allergy season in Jacksonville because it comes from wildflower nectar farmed within the 295 beltway.

 How can I use honey?